wonsunahn/CS1632_RentACatManual/README.md

 ## Grading

 * Introduction: 20% of grade
+* Traceability Matrix: 15% of grade
-* Test Plan: 30% of grade
+* Equivalence Class Coverage: 15% of grade
-* Traceability Matrix: 20% of grade
+* Test Plan: 20% of grade
-* Defects Reported: 30% of grade
+* Defects Reporting: 30% of grade

 Please review the [grading_rubric.txt](grading_rubric.txt) for details.

 ## Submission

 Please use the [ReportTemplate.docx](ReportTemplate.docx) file provided in this directory to write your report.
 If you don't have a .docx compatible word processor, that's perfectly fine as long as you follow the same organization.
 A PDF version of the file is at [ReportTemplate.pdf](ReportTemplate.pdf).
 Please make sure that the intro, traceability matrix, test cases, and defects are on seperate pages.
 You will be submitting to GradeScope in PDF format.
 When you submit, you will be asked to assign pages in the PDF file to each rubric item: 1.
 Introduction, 2.
 Traceability Matrix, 3.
-Test Cases, and 4.
+Equivalence Class Coverage, 4.
+Test Cases, and 5.
 Defects.

 Each pairwise group will do a shared submission to the **Deliverable 1** GradeScope link.
 Make sure that your partner is added by clicking on the "View